Sandbox & Test Mode

 - Test transactions never touch a real processor.
 The

-mockgateway produces synthetic, Stripe-shaped session payloads with deterministic outcomes (see table below). - Webhooks still fire.
+mockgateway produces synthetic session payloads with deterministic outcomes (see table below). - Webhooks still fire.
 Point them at webhook.site (easiest — no local setup) or ngrok for a tunnel into your dev machine.
-On production, webhook delivery for sandbox sessions requires the Vora delivery flag — currently enabled on
+Sandbox webhook delivery is enabled by default.

 - Data is ephemeral.
-Test sessions are purged nightly around 03:00 UTC.
+Test sessions are purged by a nightly retention job.
 Don't rely on a test session ID surviving past the next day.

 Sandbox outcomes — deterministic by amount